makhgal-ganbold/gpbonus/README.md

 ## How to Developed The Package

-1. Create new package by using RStudio.
+1. Create a new package by using RStudio.
-2. Open "Project Options" and goto "Build Tools".
+2. Open "Project Options" and go to "Build Tools".
 Check "Generate Documentation with Roxygen".
 3. Add GPLv3 license with the devtools::use_gpl3_license() function.
 4. Edit DESCRIPTION file.
 5. Rename "R/hello.R" to "R/functions.R".
-6. Declare new functions and write documentations in the "R/functions.R" file.
+6. Declare new functions and write documentation in the "R/functions.R" file.
 7. Check and fix errors by using commands: 'Install and Restart' and 'Check Package'.
-8. Prepare for package testing by using devtools::use_testthat() function and write tests.
-After that test and fix functions by using 'Test Package' command.
+8. Prepare for package testing by using devtools::use_testthat() function and writing tests.
+After that test and fix functions by using the 'Test Package' command.
 9. devtools::use_readme_md() and edit the README.md file.
 10. Build a source or a binary package.